Skyfarm

 Skyfarm is one of Hillsborough’s newer subdivisions that borders Lower North to the east, and reaches westward to the top of the hill at Skyline near Highway 280.
 Skyfarm is named after the original Crocker Family property, whose mansion still exists as the private Nueva School (first picture above).
 Skyfarm lands were subdivided in the 1970s, with most constructions from the 1970s-1980s.
 For Hillsborough, Skyfarm housing stock would be considered newer, as a great majority of Hillsborough inventory is pre-War or 1950s.
 For those seeking larger executive homes with modern amenities, and without the price tag of Lower Hillsborough, Skyfarm is a fabulous match.

-Bay views are magnificent from many streets such as Skyfarm Drive, Butternut, Privet, and Churchill.
-The average sq. ft. of homes sold in Skyfarm for year 2022 was a generous 5,164 sq. ft.
-By comparison the average size for a home sold in Hillsborough’s Lakeview was 3,490.
-Due to the consistently large lot sizes and the Bay views, Skyfarm is capable of achieving $10,000,000+ benchmarks.
-Skyfarm eight-figure sales in recent years (both ultra-modern designs) include: 38 Cinnamon Court, selling for $11,500,000 in 2018; and 35 Grevillea Court selling for $11,830,000 a few months later in 2018.
+Magnificent Bay views headline many streets such as Skyfarm Drive, Butternut, Privet, and Churchill.
+The average sq. ft. of homes sold in Skyfarm is always generous, and by comparison, often larger than the average size of other neighborhoods such as Lakeview.
+Due to above average lot sizes and dazzling scenery, Skyfarm will continue to attract developers and increase its eight-figure footprint.
+Pivotal Skyfarm eight-figure sales in past years (both ultra-modern designs) include: 38 Cinnamon Court, selling for $11,500,000 in 2018; and 35 Grevillea Court selling for $11,830,000 a few months later in 2018.
 The Skyfarm neighborhood of Hillsborough recorded Hillsborough's #1 Sale Price of 2022 at 950 Macadamia, closing at $15,470,000.
+2025 posted the modern new construction at 20 Pine Court for $12,400,000.

 A particularly unique and attractive Skyfarm street is Jacaranda Circle.
 Jacaranda backs up to Crocker Lake Open Space and also connects onto Chateau Drive linking downtown Burlingame and Highway 280.
 Man-made Crocker Lake was originally created to provide irrigation to William H. Crocker’s New Place estate gardens.
 It is now a rare greenbelt ecosystem in its own right, owned and protected by the Town of Hillsborough.
 I refer to Jacaranda as "Lower Skyfarm," being closer to the flats than it is to Highway 280.
 For 2023, Skyfarm's #1 sale was recorded at 714 Jacaranda Circle for $7,900,000.